NewcastleRSE-Training/git-ultra-novice/_episodes/10-pull-requests.md

 Click **Commit changes** at top right.
 In the pop up box, enter an extended description and click the **Commit Changes** button.

+> ## Correct branch?
+>
+> Did you remember to select the branch you just created as the
+> destination for your commit?
+If you didn't, you can either repeat the
+> process having selected the correct branch, or you can choose the
+> **Commit to new branch** option in the commit dialog box.
+You'll need to
+> remember to delete both branches later in this lesson.
+{: .callout}

-In many cases when working with GitHub repositories we may not have permission to push changes directly to the upstream or authoritative repositoryor we might like our changes to be reviewed regardless of permissions, so we'll create a `pull request`.
+In many cases when working with GitHub repositories we may not have permission to push changes directly to the upstream or authoritative repository or we might like our changes to be reviewed regardless of permissions, so we'll create a `pull request`.
 A `pull request` is a **request** for a member of the upstream repository to **pull** our changes into the upstream repository from a branch.
 This process allows the repository administrators to request further changes or improvements and make comments on the changes before accepting them.

 Click your repository name at the top of the page to return to the top level view.
 Github already suspects that we are going to want to make a pull request from our branch, so we can click the **Compare & pull request** button to start a new pull request.